untangle/mfw_build/README.md

 ip ad show eth1
 ```

-Using the OpenWRT admin UI
+Using the OpenWrt admin UI
 --------------------------

-You can also install the OpenWRT admin UI if you need it:
+You can also install the OpenWrt admin UI if you need it:
 ```
 opkg update
 opkg install uhttpd